blynkkk/blynkkk.github.io/new/en/datastream_automation.md

 #### Datastream: Expose to Automation

-This setting makes current Datastream available for Automation(link).
-Once enabled, end-users will be able to choose this Datastream when creating Automation(link) scenarios.
+This setting makes current Datastream available for Automation.
+Once enabled, end-users will be able to choose this datastream when creating Automation scenarios.

 #### 1. Turn on the switch to expose this Datastream for Automation
 #### 2. Choose the Type of Automation